quixio/quix-docs/docs/platform/tutorials/slack-alerting/slack-alerting.md

 However, there is a much easier way to achieve the same outcome.

-1. Navigate to the code samples.
+1. Navigate to the `Code Samples`.

 2. Search for `TFL Bikepoint` and click the tile.